aimms/documentation/webui/table-widget.rst

 Currently the following features are supported:

 * The downloaded Excel file is an ‘.xlsx’ file (and not an old-style ‘.xls’ file).
-The ‘.xlsx’ has some features which AIMMS uses when generating the Excel file, such as, the data validation for a range (to show a dropdown for element parameters).
-You are advised to keep the Excel file (after making some changes) as an ‘.xlsx; file.
+The ‘.xlsx’ has some features which AIMMS uses when generating the Excel file, such as the data validation for a range (to show a dropdown for element parameters).
+You are advised to keep the Excel file (after making some changes) as an ‘.xlsx’ file.
 * You are not supposed to change the pivoting in the generated Excel sheet: we assume a constant pivoting in order to be able to read back the changes to the table.
 * The styling of the data downloaded to Excel is similar to the one in the WebUI table: editable data is shown in blue, read-only data is shown in black, row and column headers are displayed with a distinct background color.
 Please note that cells that are read-only in the WebUI table are still editable in your Excel sheet.
 However, any changes to these cells will not be taken into account during a subsequent upload.
 * Calendar data in your model is formatted using an Excel data format based on the granularity of your calendar set.
 Only AIMMS calendars with granularity 'day', 'hour', 'minute' or 'seconds' are supported.